jfb-h/synthetic-tourism/documents/papers/main.typ

 // It is this context in which we examine the impact of exceptional architecture on the recovery of tourism activities in the post-pandemic period.

 Exceptional architecture is known for its transformative power to shape the economic and cultural landscape of their host cities @alaily-mattar2022a @alaily-mattar2018b @dreher2023 @heidenreich2015.
-Due to heightened urban competition @hausler2024 @sklair2017 @zenker2013, this specific type of architecture can unleash attractive forces, has the potential to “act as a synecdoche for a city or region” @alaily-mattar2022a[p.
+Due to heightened urban competition @hausler2024 @sklair2017 @zenker2013, especially among urban destinations @defrantz2018 this specific type of architecture can unleash attractive forces, has the potential to “act as a synecdoche for a city or region” @alaily-mattar2022a[p.
 1], and allure tourists and inward investment @balke2018 @scerri2019.
 Particularly the opening of the Guggenheim Museum in Bilbao in 1997 has brought the topic into the spotlight of scholarly attention.
 Its inauguration has been linked to amplified tourism, a revitalized local economy, and an elevated cultural reputation @alaily-mattar2018b @plaza2006 @plaza2009.
 However, the effectiveness of exceptional architecture in attracting tourists remains a subject of disagreement.
 While some scholars highlight the positive and lasting economic and tourism impacts, others argue that these effects are merely short-lived, failing to achieve the anticipated outcomes @dreher2020[p.
 442].
 Our study sheds light on this topic by providing empirical evidence on the influence of exceptional architecture on tourism, focusing on the case of the 'Elbphilharmonie' in Hamburg.
 The Elbphilharmonie (Elbe Philharmonic Hall), inaugurated in January 2017, is a multifunctional building in Hamburg that includes concert halls, a hotel, apartments, and a publicly accessible plaza.
 Designed by the renowned architects Herzog & de Meuron, the building stands out by its striking wave-shaped glass façade atop a historic warehouse at Hamburg’s harbor @dreher2020 @hofmeister2021.
 It is recognized as one of Germany’s most notable recent architectural achievements @dreher2022[p.
 108].
 Described as a “signature building in a key location” @heuer2022[p.
 90], and “tourist lighthouse” @just2022[p.
 55]  that was “build to compete with New York, London or Sydney” @zenker2013[p.
 647], it ranks as one of the costliest concert halls ever constructed worldwide @heuer2022.
 To assess the causal effect of the Elbphilharmonie’s inauguration on tourism overnight stays in the city of Hamburg, we employ the synthetic control method @abadie2021 @abadie2003, a robust statistical approach that enables to estimate the counterfactual scenario of Hamburg’s tourism in the absence of the Elbphilharmonie.
 Our analysis contributes to the empirical literature on the impact of exceptional architecture on tourism, addressing previous studies that reported “rather sobering findings” @dreher2020[p.
 449].
 In doing so, our procedure also confronts methodological challenges in understanding the genuine impact of architecture projects on additional tourism.
 Traditional approaches like input-output methods or correlation analysis, as exemplified in the analysis of the economic and tourist impact of the Guggenheim Museum in Bilbao @plaza2000 @plaza2006, are recognized as valuable for evaluating infrastructure benefits @scerri2019.
 However, these methods have limitations in causally linking them back to specific events @doerr2020 @tkalec2017, also when it comes to making statements about temporal effects @dreher2020.
 In this context, the synthetic control method serves as an innovative tool in economic geography and tourism research, providing more accurate and detailed insights.
-Prior studies have successfully applied this method to evaluate the impact of European Union cohesion policies on tourism and culture @brandano2023, the influence of popular television series on tourist arrivals @tkalec2017, the effects of transport infrastructure on regional tourism @albalate2023 @doerr2020, or the consequences of natural disasters on tourism and migration @antonaglia2024 @kim2023.
+Prior studies have successfully applied this method to evaluate the impact of European Union cohesion policies on tourism and culture @brandano2023, the influence of popular television series on (film) tourist arrivals @tkalec2017, the effects of transport infrastructure on regional tourism @albalate2023 @doerr2020, or the consequences of natural disasters on tourism and migration @antonaglia2024 @kim2023.

 Our empirical findings suggest that, ….
 In the following sections, we first outline the impact of exceptional architecture on tourist attractiveness and highlight the challenges of measuring the resulting causal effects.
-In Section 3, we then present the case of the Elbphilharmonie in detail, followed by an overview of the data and methods in Section 4.
+In section 3, we then present the case of the Elbphilharmonie in detail, followed by an overview of the data and methods in section 4.
 We then present and discuss the results of applying the synthetic control method to the Elbphilharmonie case, focusing on its regional impact on tourism, before concluding with final remarks.

 = Tourism and architecture